Academic Support, Office of

-Rhode Island College provides a number of academic support and advising services in the Office of Academic Support and Information Services (OASIS).
+Rhode Island College provides a number of academic support and advising services in the office known on campus as OASIS.
 OASIS is responsible for the orientation of all new undergraduate students.
 At orientation students receive academic advising, register for classes, and are introduced to campus life.
 First-year students entering in the fall participate in a two-day summer program on campus.
 New transfer students attend a shorter, more intensive orientation during the summer months.

 The James P. Adams Library provides: